 Each student whose account is in good standing will be provided an official transcript of record upon completion of his/her program.
 A charge of \$20.00 will be made for each transcript request thereafter.
-Official academic transcripts will be withheld for failure to pay tuition and outstanding ETI charges, for default on an education debt, or failure to repay an education grant overpayment.
+Official academic transcripts could be modified or withheld for failure to pay tuition and outstanding ETI charges.
+Partial official transcripts provided will be charged at same rate of \$20.00 per request.
 A former student may receive one single copy of an unofficial transcript per FERPA guidelines.
-It will not be mailed to a third party such as a prospective employer or to another school.
+It will not be mailed to a third-party.
 This unofficial transcript will note unpaid financial obligations to the College.
-No additional unofficial transcripts will be provided so a student should keep a copy of the record.
-The College will not withhold an official transcript for a student in active bankruptcy or after a discharge of the education debt.
+No additional unofficial transcripts will be provided so the student should keep a copy of this record.
+The College will not withhold an official transcript for a student in active bankruptcy, or after a discharge of the education debt.